romanyx/adapt/README.md

 }
 ```

-You also can call `mockf` inside a package folder to generate adapter for some of its interfaces:
+You also can call `adapt` inside a package folder to generate adapter for some of its interfaces:

 ```bash
 $ cd $GOPATH/src/github.com/romanyx/polluter Polluter